krazyeom/krazyeom/README.md

 - 🌱 I’m currently learning everything 🤣
 - 💬 Ask me about anything
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: I am a huge fan of Apple 🍎, and using iPhone 📱.
-Also I have more than 10 Mac (💻 and 🖥️)
+Also I have more than 10 Macs (💻 and 🖥️)
 - 📫 How to reach me:

 [<img align="left" alt="www.appilogue.kr" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][blog]